Ray Douglas Bradbury (August 22, 1920 - June 5, 2012) was an American mainstream, fantasy, horror, science fiction, and mystery writer.

 Easton Press Ray Bradbury books

-The Martian Chronicles - signed masterpiece of science fiction - 1989
+The Martian Chronicles - Masterpieces of Science Fiction (signed) - 1989

 Fahrenheit 451 - signed modern classic (black leather) - 1998